Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I read book notes of **Permanent Record** by *Edward Snowden*, from [here](https://www.ravinderdeol.com/notes/permanent-record-edward-snowden) & then [here](https://goodbooksummary.com/permanent-record-by-edward-snowden-book-summary/). </sub>

+<sub>Continued Chapter 3, "How you run Python" of **Learning Python** by Mark Lutz.
+It's a fairly long chapter.
+I'll take time to finish, might skip a couple of parts too which I'm fairly aware of now.</sub>

 <sub>Followed by this lovely article, [No You’re Not Bragging And Other Tips for Creating Your Resume](https://levelup.gitconnected.com/no-youre-not-bragging-and-other-tips-for-creating-your-resume-23809d8c8d30) by *Dasani Madipalli*.
 I felt most connected with these words from her (it's exactly something [what I wrote about myself 3 days back](https://priyankasaggu11929.github.io/journal.html#may-20-2020))</sub>,

 ><sub>Writing personal essays and talking about myself was definitely not my forte (though I guess that is what I am doing right now haha)</sub>